FORT ADAMS STATE PARK

 BEER, WINE, CIDER AND TOKENS

-For all you thirsty folk, over 21 ID wristbands and tokens will be available during the morning hours so you can get them before the gates open, and before the gardens open, and be ready for the starting bell.
+For all you thirsty folk, over 21 ID wristbands and tokens will be available during the morning hours so you can get them before the gates and gardens open, and be ready for the starting bell.
 Please drink responsibly.

 Beer/Wine Garden Rules & Regs: Must be 21 to enter gardens.
 IDs will be checked at all token sales locations and over 21 wristbands will be issued.
 Over 21 wristbands are good all weekend so get one once and keep it on.

-Advance Token Sales: Tokens will be available outside the gate beginning one hour before gates open each day and will also be sold at the entrance to each garden.
+Advance Token Sales: Tokens will be available outside the gate beginning one hour before gates open each day and will also be sold in each garden.

 ENHANCE YOUR EXPERIENCE